cloudspannerecosystem/OtelCloudSpannerReceiverExample/README.md

 Run containers with logs per each container are displayed in this one terminal window.
 `docker compose up`

 Run in detached mode (no logs output).
-Look for logs in Docke Desktop UI.
+Look for logs in Docker Desktop UI.
 `docker compose up -d`

 Run single container.